• Latest

 Both studies showed that married people who spent more time together felt less lonely.
 However, when the researchers looked at how marital quality and duration related to loneliness, they found that marital quality was more important than duration.

-This research is important because it shows that spending time together effectively reduces loneliness for married couples.
+This research is necessary because it shows that spending time together effectively reduces loneliness for married couples.

 Take Up a Hobby Together